5 Tips to Get Fit for Summer

 Tip 3: Improve Your Nutrition with Macro Tracking

 Consider trying a macro-based diet.
 Macro diets involve tracking your intake of macronutrients, such as carbohydrates, proteins, and fats, and adjusting your diet to meet specific goals, such as weight loss or muscle gain.
 By paying attention to the types and amounts of food you eat, you can optimize your nutrition for your fitness goals and feel more energized and healthy for a range of activities.
 For example, if you plan on participating in endurance activities, like long-distance running, you may want to focus on consuming more carbohydrates for energy.
 On the other hand, if you’re participating in an activity that involves weight training or building muscle, you may want to consume more protein to support muscle growth and recovery.
 Macro diets can be customized to fit your specific needs and preferences, and can help you feel confident by fueling your body with the right nutrients.
+Making these types of changes can even improve your skin (speaking of which, it may be worthwhile to look up a Dermatologist near you for a full body skin check - remember to wear your sunscreen!)

 Tip 4: Prioritize Sleep